| CodeSuite is now being developed, maintained, and sold by

 the number of lines of code that have been modified,

+added, or remain through subsequent versions.
 Paper given at the 24th International Conference

 on Computers and Their Applications (CATA-2009). |